zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 ## Test your site

-To view your site locally and test it, [open a terminal](/docs/getting-started/installation#terminal-commands) and change your working directory to your docusaurus installation (e.g.: `cd ./my-site`).
+To view your site locally and test it, [open a terminal](/docs/getting-started/installation#terminal-commands) and change your working directory to your Docusaurus installation (e.g.: `cd ./my-site`).
 Then execute:
 ```bash
 npm start # or npx docusaurus start
 ```